 - The post-click landing page delivers what the ad promised which adds to the brand’s credibility and increases chances of conversions.

-It is important to optimize the pre-click and post-click experience for your ads to actually make an impact.
+It is important to optimize the pre-click and post-click landing page for your ads to actually make an impact.

 A compelling ad is an ad that effectively communicates your offer, improves user motivation, and persuaded them to click.
 For your ad to be convincing it needs to reduce friction and influence visitors to click.